pyxtal.symmetry module

 update the Hall number when the symmetry operation changes

-Parameters:hall_numbers – a list of numbers for consideration
+hall_numbers – a list of numbers for consideration

 update_index()[source]

-check if needs to update the index due to lattice transformation
+Check if needs to update the index due to lattice transformation

 pyxtal.symmetry.abc2matrix(abc)[source]

-convert the abc string representation to matrix :param abc: string like ‘a, b, c’ or ‘a+c, b, c’ or ‘a+1/4, b+1/4, c’
+abc (str) – String representation in formats like: - ‘a, b, c’ - ‘a+c, b, c’ - ‘a+1/4, b+1/4, c’

 pyxtal.symmetry.are_equivalent_ops(op1, op2, tol=0.01)[source]